skotperez/wpmap/README.md

 + This plugin may not suite your needs.

 ## Changelog

+### v0.42
++ New parameters in both map shortcode and function to define markers as icons for each map instance: default_icon and icons.
+New configuration variable to define custom field that stores icon URL for each content.

 ### v0.41
 + New parameters in both map shortcode and function to define markers style in each map instance: marker_radius, marker_opacity and marker_fillOpacity.